 My research is organized into five overlapping project areas.

 Describing how visualizations work should ultimately connect back to human perception.
-Earlier work [VIS-2002] implements one kind of perceptually-guided visualization design.
+Earlier work [VIS-2002] implements one kind of perceptually-guided visualization design; this remains an area of interest.

 Having an underlying theory of how to compute, perceive, and use visualizations will benefit the other computational and application-specific projects below.